Make a global category filter available from issues list at All Issues level

 category is not available as a filer criteria when I am search issues from the view all issues page.
 It is displayed, and present in the grouping options, just not as a filter.

-#2 Updated by Gerry Hawkins almost 9 years ago
+#2 Updated by Gerry Hawkins about 9 years ago

 - Status changed from Closed to Reopened